sitespeedio/sitespeed.io/development/index.md

 docker-compose up --build grafana-setup
 ```

+## Shutdown and remove containers

+When you are done you can shutdown and remove all the docker containers by running `docker-compose stop && docker-compose rm`

+NOTE: This will close and remove all containers but the data will not be removed.
+To remove the Graphite and Grafana data volumes and start from scratch you need to run `docker volume rm performancedashboard_graphite performancedashboard_grafana`.

 ## Run Sitespeed.io
 The local Sitespeed.io container with Linux making it easy to record videos.